IsaacSchemm/Pandacap/README.md

 It is designed to run on Microsoft Azure, using high-level resources like Azure App Service and Cosmos DB.
 This version is not designed to run on a VPS or a local machine.

-To log in for the first time, the instance owner must use a Microsoft account that they have explicitly allowed in the associated Entra ID app registration.
+To log in, the instance owner must use one of the following:
+* A Microsoft account that they have explicitly allowed in the associated Entra ID app registration.
   This means authorization is the reponsibility of your Entra ID registration, so only one user account should be allowed access.

-A DeviantArt account can also be used to log in if its username matches the value of the app setting `DeviantArtUsername`.
+* A DeviantArt account whose username matches the app setting `DeviantArtUsername`.

 ### ActivityPub